Data Science (DS-GA)

 DS-GA 1014 Optimization and Computational Linear Algebra (3 Credits)

-This course covers the basics of optimization and computational linear algebra used in Data Science.
+This proof-based course covers the basics of optimization and computational linear algebra used in Data Science.
 About 66% of the lectures will be about linear algebra and ~33% about convex optimization.
 The first 5 lectures will cover basic linear algebra: vector spaces, linear transformations, rank, norms and inner products, eigenvalues and eigenvectors.
 Then we will study applications: Markov chains and PageRank, PCA and dimensionality reduction, spectral clustering, linear regression.
 Lastly, we will go over convex functions, optimality conditions for constrained optimization and gradient descent.

 Grading: GSAS Graded